NormVg/kraken/README.md

 ---

 > [!WARNING]
-> Kraken is not optimized, and the Window border's are not made, so dont fear , its in active dev
+> Kraken is not optimized and it *just works*, so dont fear , its in active dev

 # Kraken Editor